-To probe Quantum Gravity from CS theory, we begin with the AdS$_3$ Einstein gravity theory.
-Because 3d pure Einstein gravity theory (metric formulation) does not have local degrees of freedom \cite{Brown:1986nw}, the action can be rewritten to an SL(2) CS formulation (gauge formulation) \cite{Witten:1988hc}.
-Although the metric formulation is not equivalent to the gauge formulation due to its measure, the renormalizable gauge formulation is convenient for computation in the {\it quantum regime} \cite{Huang:2019nfm}. \\
+We begin with the AdS$_3$ Einstein gravity theory.
+Because 3d pure Einstein gravity theory (metric formulation) does not have local degrees of freedom \cite{Brown:1986nw}.
+The metric formulation is equivalent to an SL(2) CS formulation (gauge formulation) up to the classical level \cite{Witten:1988hc}.
+Although the metric formulation is not equivalent to the gauge formulation due to its measure, the renormalizable gauge formulation is convenient for computation in the {\it quantum regime} \cite{Giombi:2008vd, Huang:2019nfm}. \\

-The absence of local degrees of freedom also implies that the bulk action can be reduced to a boundary action.
-The first derivation showed that the boundary theory is the Liouville theory \cite{Coussaert:1995zp}, which has conformal symmetry.
+The absence of local degrees of freedom implies that one can derive the boundary action.
+The first derivation showed that the boundary theory is the Liouville theory \cite{Coussaert:1995zp}, CFT.
 Because the Liouville theory does not have a normalizable vacuum, it contradicts the bulk theory \cite{Witten:2007kt}.
-Indeed, it is just a classical action because the measure was not considered.
+Indeed, it is a classical action because people do not consider the measure.
 Recently, due to a proper consideration for including the measure into the boundary theory, the {\it 2d Schwarzian theory} appears.
 This theory has the expected {\it SL(2) reparametrization} gauge redundancy \cite{Cotler:2018zff}.
-The 2d Schwarzian theory does not have {\it conformal symmetry}, but it is expected due to conformal anomaly. \\
+The 2d Schwarzian theory does not have {\it conformal symmetry}.
+People should expect the result due to conformal anomaly. \\

-To study {\it holographic entanglement entropy} in the gauge formulation, the first question is to find the {\it gauge version of the minimum surface}.
-Because all operators can be rewritten in terms of the {\it Wilson lines} in the gauge formulation, {\it Wilson line} is shown to be a probe of holographic entanglement \cite{Ammon:2013hba, deBoer:2013vca}.
-In the AdS/CFT correspondence, it is not a simple task to study at an {\it operator level}, but CS theory is a simple system for avoiding the difficulty.
-Hence studying holographic entanglement entropy from the gauge formulation of pure AdS$_3$ Einstein gravity theory should give the clearest clue to emergent spacetime. \\
+The first question is to find the {\it gauge version of the minimum surface}.
+Because the {\it Wilson lines} constitute all operators in the gauge formulation, {\it Wilson line} is shown to be a probe of holographic entanglement \cite{Ammon:2013hba,deBoer:2013vca}.
+In the AdS/CFT correspondence, it is not a simple task to study the minimum surfaces at an {\it operator level}.
+The CS theory is a simple system for avoiding difficulty.
+Hence studying the gauge formulation of pure AdS$_3$ Einstein gravity theory should give a clue to emergent spacetime. \\